 Therefore the efficiency of steam engine is 16.57% and amount of heat that is wasted per minute is 2.92×109 J.

-Q.8: There is an electric heater that provides heat to a system at the rate of 110W.
-If work done by the system is at the rate of 80 Jules per second.
-Find the rate at which the internal energy is increasing.
+Q.8: An electric heater supplies heat to a system at a rate of 100W.
+If the system performs work at a rate of 75 joules per second.
+At what rate is the internal energy increasing?